Transportation Master Plan

 The City initiated the development of a Transportation Master Plan (TMP) in July 2023.

 Transportation Master Plans lay out the long-term vision for a city’s Transportation network, encompassing comprehensive strategy, initiatives, and infrastructure developments.
-Medicine Hat’s TMP will plan for the next 30 years, taking into account evolving transportation infrastructure requirements to accommodate growth and cater to the changing needs of travelers, while aligning with direction from the Municipal Development Plan.
+Medicine Hat’s TMP will plan for the next 30 years, taking into account evolving transportation infrastructure requirements to accommodate growth and cater to the changing needs of travelers, while aligning with direction from the Municipal Development Plan(External link).

 The ultimate goals of the TMP are to foster healthy, sustainable communities and drive economic growth by ensuring safe, dependable travel and efficient movement of goods.